caseybarajas/Melodia/README.md

 ## Acknowledgements

-The data used to train this model is built upon the MAESTRO dataset, which was introduced in the following paper:
+The data used to train this model is partly built upon the MAESTRO dataset, which was introduced in the following paper:

 Curtis Hawthorne, Andriy Stasyuk, Adam Roberts, Ian Simon, Cheng-Zhi Anna Huang, Sander Dieleman, Erich Elsen, Jesse Engel, and Douglas Eck.
 "Enabling